IG-Group/ig-orchestrations/ig-us-rfed/document/websocket/websocketAPI.md

-# Proposed Web Socket API FIX/JSON
+# Web Socket API FIX/JSON
 ## Introduction

 This document specifies the Rules of Engagement for parties connecting to IG Group for the purpose of electronic trading/market data using the WebSocket APIs.